 gone by the middle of 1965.

-When an aircraft enters AMARG, it is assigned a code number consisting of two letters followed by a three-digit number.
-The two letters specify the type of aircraft (e.g FP for the F-4 Phantom), and the three digit number specifies the order in which the particular plane of that type was entered into AMARG.
-For example, the first F-4 admitted to AMARC would be numbered FP001, with two zeros being added to pad out number of digits to 3.
+When an aircraft enters AMARG, it is assigned a code number (known as a Production Control Number, or PCN) consisting of four letters, followed by a three-digit number.
+The first two letters specify the service (AA for Air Force, AN for Navy, AC for Coast Guard, AX for government agency aircraft, AY for foreign allied aircraft).
+The second pair of letters specify the type of aircraft (e.g FP for the F-4 Phantom), and the three digit number specifies the order in which the particular plane of that type was entered into AMARG.
+For example, the first F-4 admitted to AMARC would be numbered AAFP001, with two zeros being added to pad out number of digits to 3.
+So the PCN was useful in telling at a glance who owned the aircraft, what type of aircraft it was, and the order in which it arrived at AMARG

 The following is a list of serial numbers for US Army and USAF aircraft.
 It is incomplete, with numerous gaps--especially in later years.
 If I know the final disposition of a particular aircraft, or if the aircraft has some special historical significance, this information is listed here too.